webdsl/webdsl-docs/docs/tutorials/pages-and-navigation.md

 ```

 ???+ info "String interpolation"
-    In the code snippet above, String interpolation (with a tilde `~`) is used to insert the parameter `name` in the header: `Recipe: ~name`.
+    In the code snippet above, String interpolation (with a tilde `~`) is used to insert the parameter `name` in the header: `"Recipe: ~name"`.

 The updated version of our application passes the recipe name as page pararmeter.
-This change is reflected in the URL: instead of `http://localhost:8080/cookbook/recipe`, the `name` parameter is shown as `http://localhost:8080/cookbook/recipe/<name>`.
+This change is reflected in the URL.
+Instead of `http://localhost:8080/cookbook/recipe`, the `name` parameter is now a part of the new URL: `http://localhost:8080/cookbook/recipe/<name>`.

 ## Summary